thosgood/maths-dictionary/README.md

 # Maths Dictionary

-As part of an ongoing project on categorical translation, I'm building a multilingual dictionary of mathematical terminology.
+As part of an ongoing project on categorical translation, I'm organising an open-source multilingual dictionary of mathematical terminology.
 You can see the live website version at https://thosgood.com/maths-dictionary/ .

-If you would like to contribute a few words, then use [this form](https://docs.google.com/forms/d/e/1FAIpQLScxROn89utMb6NwsM4H6hbOcTtw2NzjLXztmrBinyQwGeZPSg/viewform); if you would like to do some larger contribution, then just contact me for a little chat.

 ## Todo